freddyb/homepage/content/2026-05-31-the-s-in-interoperability.md

 This example shows, that it can take multiple years for subtle differences to appear.
 Interoperable specifications can establish a shared understanding along a "happy path", but not necessarily in adversarial settings.
-In addition, standards need to continuous maintenance for and active stakeholders to ensure that implementations remain interoperable and secure over time.
+In addition, standards need to continuous maintenance and active stakeholders who ensure that implementations remain interoperable and secure over time.

 # From specification to standard